reo-cyber77/practice-test/README.md

-This is all my practice exercises from python basic data collections from Programming 2 Subject
+This is all my practice exercises from python basic programming